Esperaa/meaidevice/README.md

 # FREE Device for AUTOMATIC Fall-Accident Detection !

-### Initiative for developing these Free devices:
+#### Initiative for developing these Free devices:
-###### Falling acidents often occur among the elderly people.
-When they are alone at home or elsewhere, falling could be dangerous to them because they could get injuried without prompt cures.
-Such accidents is happening everyday.
-Some technology companies have developed intelligent watches to solve this problem.
-However, in some undeveloped country, the elderlys may not have the opportunity to get these watches since they are quite expansive.
-Moreover, it is not easy for them to use.
-To solve this problem, I generated the idea: developing a automatic fall-accident detection device, which only has one function: precisely detect the accident and tell the emergence to their family members or others to get prompt cure or other treatments.
-This device is easy to use and free.
-Actually, the cost of making such a device is only 1/10 of buying a watch.
-I will keep improving the device in both the aspect of hardware and software to make it more useful and cheap.

 **_These devices are developed for: The elderly, disables and children._**
+###### Falling acidents often occur among elderly people.
+When they are alone at home or elsewhere, falling could be dangerous to them since they may get injuried without prompt cures.
+Some technology companies have developed intelligent watches possess the function of detecting fallings.
+However, there are always elderly people that cannot afford the expansive watches.
+Moreover, intelligent watches not easy for some of them to use.
+To solve this problem, I am keeping dedicating to develop a automatic fall-accident detection device, which only has one function (which is easy to use ): precisely detect the accidents and tell the emergence to their family members or others.
+Currently, this device is free. // The cost of making such a device is only 1/15 of buying a watch.
+I will keep improving the device in both the aspect of hardware and software to make it more practical.

+---
 ###### (The picture loading could be slow...)